Geometric dimensioning and tolerancing

-Geometric Dimensioning and Tolerancing (GD&T) is a system for defining and communicating engineering tolerances and relationships.
-It uses a symbolic language on engineering drawings and computer-generated three-dimensional solid models that explicitly describe nominal geometry and its allowable variation.
-It tells the manufacturing staff and machines what degree of accuracy and precision is needed on each controlled feature of the part.
-GD&T is used to define the nominal (theoretically perfect) geometry of parts and assemblies, to define the allowable variation in form and possible size of individual features, and to define the allowable variation between features.
+Geometric dimensioning and tolerancing (GD&T) is a system for defining and communicating engineering tolerances via a symbolic language on engineering drawings and computer-generated 3D models that describes a physical object's nominal geometry and the permissible variation thereof.
+GD&T is used to define the nominal (theoretically perfect) geometry of parts and assemblies, the allowable variation in size, form, orientation, and location of individual features, and how features may vary in relation to one another such that a component is considered satisfactory for its intended use.
+Dimensional specifications define the nominal, as-modeled or as-intended geometry, while tolerance specifications define the allowable physical variation of individual features of a part or assembly.

-Dimensioning specifications define the nominal, as-modeled or as-intended geometry.
-One example is a basic dimension.

-Tolerancing specifications define the allowable variation for the form and possibly the size of individual features, and the allowable variation in orientation and location between features.
-Two examples are linear dimensions and feature control frames using a datum reference (both shown below).